saucelabs/sauce-docs/docs/performance/one-page.md

 `totalBlockingTime`|The amount of time that elapses between firstContentfulPaint and timeToFirstInteractive, which is a key indicator of lag.
 `serverResponseTime`|Formerly timeToFirstByte, this is the amount of time it takes to receive the first data response from the server.
 `firstContentfulPaint`|The time from when the page starts loading to when any part of the page's content is rendered on the screen.
 In this context, `content` can be text, images, elements, or canvas (non-white) elements.
 This does not mean that the page is fully rendered.
-`firstMeaningfulPaint`|The amount of time it takes for a page's primary body of content to render.
-This metric is replaced by largestContentfulPaint.
+`firstMeaningfulPaint`|<span className="sauceRed">DEPRECATED</span> The amount of time it takes for a page's primary body of content to render.
+This metric is replaced by `largestContentfulPaint`.
 `cumulativeLayoutShift`|An aggregate of unexpected movement of content as a page loads.
 The score is calculated as the percentage of space impacted by the movement times the percentage of distance the content moved on the screen.
 `largestContentfulPaint`|The amount of time it takes for the page's largest visual element to display.
 This metric is considered a more accurate reflection of when the main content of a page has loaded.
 `mainDocumentTransferSize`|The transfer size of the main HTML document.